hanishkvc/prgs-docs-spreadsheetkvc/README.md

   Only when cells with heavy chaining become visible, the program will pause to do the calculations required and inturn show its results.

-* Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)
+* Written in python, with source available on github, so that anyone can understand, modify|extend and or bugfix as required, to meet their needs ;)

 * insertion and deletion of rows or cols, auto adjusts cell addresses refered in expressions,